Sign In

 Cropping

 To start, you're really are just taking pictures pages and cropping out the character then saving the result.
-I generally favor cropping slightly higher than you would to avoid another character overlapping, though this isn't always doable.
+I generally favor cropping slightly narrower than you would normally to avoid another character overlapping, though this isn't always doable.
 If I have to use such pics, I prefer to include enough of the other character it can be easily recognized as (part of) another person, so I can tag the image as having multiple people and hope the training can understand that, rather than hope it can filter out stray elbows it doesn't really know are elbows.

 Blank Out Speech Bubbles